a-liut/foglute/README.md

 # FogLute

-FogLute is a software tool that manges applications over a Kubernetes cluster.
+FogLute is a software tool that manages applications over a Kubernetes cluster.
-For the application it manager, it decides the best placement possible and deploy them consequently.
+For the application it manager, it decides the best placement possible and deploys them consequently.

 # Run